-Capacity Management is the continuous and iterative process that monitors, analyses and evaluates the performance and capacity of the IT infrastructure and, with the data obtained, it optimizes the service or submits an RFC to Change Management.
+Capacity Management is the continuous and iterative process that monitors, analyses, and evaluates the performance and capacity of the IT infrastructure and, with the data obtained, it optimizes the service or submits an RFC to Change Management.
 All the information obtained in these activities, and that generated by Capacity Management using that information, is stored and recorded in the Capacity Database (CDB) available with the IT Manager.

 The main objective is to ensure that the performance of the IT infrastructure matches the requirements of the SLAs.
-As well as technical aspects, monitoring needs to include details of licences and other administrative information.
+As well as technical aspects, monitoring needs to include details of licenses and other administrative information.

 2. Analysis and Evaluation

 The data collected needs to be analyzed to assess whether corrective action needs to be taken, such as requesting an increase in capacity or better Demand Management.